electricimp/Usb/docs/DriverDevelopmentGuide.md

 ##### callback(*eventType, device*)

-This callback is happen on the device or driver status change therefore the second argument is variable and could be instance of the [USB.Device](#usbdevice-class) or [USB.Driver](#usbdriver-class).
+This callback is happen on the device or driver status change therefore the second argument is variable and could be an instance of the [USB.Device](#usbdevice-class) or [USB.Driver](#usbdriver-class).

 The following event types are supported: